 1. Bahia Bustamante- Unending skies, wild and deep blue ocean, unmatched wildlife

-The most luxury rooms at Bahia Bustamante are located across six sea view houses.
+The most luxurious rooms at Bahia Bustamante are located across six sea view houses.
 Each house has 2 very comfortable, simply decorated bedrooms, living room bathroom & ocean front view terrace.
-The old grocery store houses the common areas of the hotel and has an old world Patagonia atmosphere.
-The club is a games room with pool, ping-pong and table-football.
+The old grocery store houses the common areas of the hotel and has an old-world Patagonia atmosphere.
+The club is a games room with a pool, ping-pong, and table football.
 The bar and living room are the perfect place to relax while watching the sea through the immense windows and enjoying the special lighting & fabulous sunsets that the Patagonia offers.

 2. Singular Patagonia